cichu/minecraft-auto-replanter/README.md

 # Auto replanter
-A Minecraft mod created to improve farming.
+Auto replanter is a small modification that aims to improve farming experience in Minecraft, by automatically replanting crops when you harvest them.

 [![Super-Linter check](https://github.com/cichu/minecraft-auto-replanter/actions/workflows/lint-main-branch.yml/badge.svg)](https://github.com/cichu/minecraft-auto-replanter/actions/workflows/lint-main-branch.yml)

-## Summary
-Auto replanter is a small and simple mod improving farming in Minecraft by adding ability to harvest nad automatically planting the same crop.

 ## Table of contents
 1. [About the mod](#about-the-mod)